Ryhu/ReactMinesweeper/README.md

-that last one sounds the most bug free, so im going with that one on second thought, it sounds like a memory nightmare at higher scales
+that last one sounds the most bug free, so im going with that one on second thought, it sounds like a memory nightmare at higher scales going back to bruteforce, sounds the simplest

+bruteforce done, all adj blanks are revealed upon click, now to show adj numbers